hyundai-robotics/doc-hi6-operation/11-etc/1-controller-files/3-log.md

 * shutdownlog_?.txt

-  Log file storing the controller’s power-off history.
+  Log file storing the controller's power-off history.
   Used to analyze whether power-failure backup operations were performed correctly.
 A new file is created in a circular manner each time the controller powers off.

 * updatesvclog_?.txt